Our Expert Community

 Courtney Radsch

-Technology Policy, Human/Digital Rights, Media Sustainability & Freedom, Regulation, Artificial Intelligence, Platform Governance
+Technology policy, Human/Digital rights, Media sustainability & freedom, Regulation, Artificial Intelligence, Platform governance

 Dr. Courtney Radsch is a fellow at UCLA’s Institute for Technology, Law & Policy and a strategic advisor for mission-driven media development and human rights organizations.
 As a global thought leader on the intersection of technology, media, and human rights whose perspective is shaped by her experience as a journalist, scholar, and press freedom advocate, she regularly publishes and provides commentary and analysis in top media outlets and participates in expert consultations with tech platforms and policymakers.
-Her work is based on empirical research with a focus on the Global South and the power dynamics that shape digitally inflected information ecosystems.

 Free time: Singing, hiking, travel, yoga, cooking and reading